Language Commission (Nepal)

+Nepalese Languages Commission (भाषा आयोग) is a constitutional commission for protection and promotion of native languages of Nepal.
+Nepal's Constitution (Article 7,1) designates Nepali in Devanagari as the official language for government work.
+The Commission notes government offices neglect this, proposing laws for mother tongue education (up to 3rd grade) to uphold constitutional rights (Article 31,5).

 Constitution

 The Language Commission is provisioned in Clause 287 of the Constitution of Nepal.
 According to its sub-clause 6, the following are the rights and duties of the commission.